 An 8-category point system takes into consideration – points, rebounds, assists, steals, blocks, threes, FG% (field goal percentage), and FT% (free throw percentage).

 9 category point system – takes all the above but also includes turnovers.

 Where can I play?

-Head on over to ownersbox.com.
-Make an account and once you’re set-up, all you have to do is pick your rooster and enjoy the great game of Basketball (and maybe a little extra cash).
+Head on over to http://ownersbox.com.
+Once you make an account, grab some friends, pick your players and enjoy the great game of Basketball (and maybe a little extra cash).